Configuring UEFI Secure Boot

 Upstream stx public keys repo: https://opendev.org/starlingx/public-keys

-tis-boot.crt: The public key flashed into UEFI to verify
+The public key to be programmed into UEFI firmware to verify bootx64.efi (the signed shim image).

-boot_pub_key: it is the public key used by grub to verify signed
+The public key used by grub to verify signed kernel images, initramfs images, and LockDown.efi.

-der format.
-It is installed as /CERTS/TiBoot.crt in the efi.img which is in the iso image.
+Same as tis-boot.crt in DER format.
+Installed as /CERTS/TiBoot.crt in the efi.img within the ISO image.

 openssl x509 -inform der -in BOOT.der -out BOOT.pem